Sourdough Zucchini Bread – The Best Moist Recipe

 If you’re like me, and have a ton of zucchini coming out of the garden… This is the perfect recipe to help use it up, and get kids to eat it!

-It’s made with pantry staple ingredients and fresh grated zucchini.
+Just like my sourdough banana bread, and my sourdough carrot loaf, It’s made with pantry staple ingredients and fresh grated zucchini.
 Comes together quickly and bakes for 50 minutes for 2 perfectly moist (never dry) zucchini bread!

 With this recipe you have the option to long ferment the dough or bake right away… Either way you decide to do it, You end up with TWO perfectly moist sourdough zucchini bread loaves!
 Perfect to enjoy one loaf and share the other!